plexusorg/docs/src/content/docs/docs/create_module/configuration.md

 ## Configuration files

 To ship a configuration file, put the default file in `src/main/resources`.
-A common location is a folder named after your module, such as `src/main/resources/examplemodule/config.yml`.

 Create a `ModuleConfig` in your main class.
 The first path is the resource inside the JAR.
 The second path is where the file goes inside the module data folder.